gemesa/stm32-dc-dc/README.md

 This project contains the source code of an STM32F334C8T6 based DC-DC converter.
 The converter can operate in buck, boost and buck-boost (mixed) mode using high resolution timers (HRTIM) and is controlled by a PI controller.
 The input and output voltages are measured by ADC where the ADC trigger event is synchronized with the duty cycle: the voltages are measured before or after the PWM rising or falling edge (depending on the converter mode and duty cycle), this way the measurement noise can be minimalized.

 The code has been implemented using STM32CubeIDE.
+For more information see the detailed documentation under the pull requests.

 ## Deployment